vincentntang/vincentntang.com/content/posts/2021-into-2022/index.md

   - reflection
 ---

 Every year I write a list of memorable things I did or accomplished the previous year.
-It's mostly as a memoir & self-reflection to see how far I've come and where I might go next
+It's mostly as a memoir & self-reflection to see how far I've come and where I might go next.
+[Here's last years](https://www.vincentntang.com/2020-into-2021/)

 I usually plan out my goals are before the year starts.
 It's in my habit to do this, but this year I decided against it.